YushiOMOTE/thumbnail/README.md

 ## Set in case the actual image location and the thumbnail location differ.
 # THUMBNAIL_IMAGE_BASE_URL=http://localhost:8001/

-## The loop count of gif image (-1 for no loop, 0 or forever for infinit loop)
+## The loop count of gif image (-1 for no loop, 0 for infinit loop)
 THUMBNAIL_IMAGE_LOOPCOUNT=forever

 ## The location of images in the thumbnail site.